 The Hi-Key Mode on the Mini 8 and 9 is the brightest light setting, ideal for low-light shooting conditions.
-Using the Hi-Key setting in brought conditions can make the final picture too light.
+Using the Hi-Key Instax setting in bright conditions can make the final picture too light.

 The Hi-Key settings on the Mini 8 and 9 have to be selected manually through the brightness adjustment dial and are safest to use when the “Indoors” light icon is lit.

 Emma JohnsonI have loved photography from a young age and more recently started experimenting with Instant Cameras from Polaroid and Instax.
 I also love dancing and hanging out with my friends :)